yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 ## Syncoid and Sanoid - ZFS snapshot management

-Nixos comes with modules for [Syncoid and Sanoid](https://github.com/jimsalterjrs/sanoid) which are some tools to make managing zfs snapshots easily.
+Nixos comes with modules for [Syncoid and Sanoid](https://github.com/jimsalterjrs/sanoid) which are some tools to make managing ZFS snapshots easy.

-Sanoid is used to create and destroy zfs snapshots.
+Sanoid is used to create and destroy ZFS snapshots.
 It is pretty simple to configure.
 You can adjust retention durations for the snapshots easily, and pick which datasets you want to snapshot.
 ```nix
 { options, config, lib, pkgs, inputs, ... }:
 let